 PCA analysis

 As shown in Fig. 3a, based on the 1st and 2nd principal component (PC), there was a clear separation among PJ-1, GG and other types.
 While for JS, PJ-2, SY and WC, no satisfactory separation could be achieved.
 The loading plot (Fig. 3b) showed that 27Al, 70Ga, 93Nb,51V, and 48Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs, and 114Cd contributed to both PC1 and PC2.
 Notably, PJ-1 and PJ-2 could be clearly separated, despite that they were from the same geological origin (Fig. 3a).
-A possible explaination could be that cultivar types are also contributing to the elemental composition in rice kernals14. , ed first four PCs (PC1 to PC4) were able to explain nearly 83% of the total variances (Fig. 3c).
+A possible explaination could be that cultivar types are also contributing to the elemental composition in rice kernals14.
+Overall, the first and second PC covered 60.7% of the total variance.
+The first PC is especially pertinent of separating PJ-1 rice samples while the second PC contributed mainly in distinguishing GG rice samples.
+Altogether, the first four PCs (PC1 to PC4) were able to explain nearly 83% of the total variances (Fig. 3c), without further class discrimination observed.

 Determination of geographical origins of six Chinise GI rice